artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 <!-- TODO add `anAtom.onChange(console.log)` docs above -->

 For debugging, we recommend using the `@reatom/logger` package, which is included in the `@reatom/framework`.
+It logs all you actions and atoms changes in the console if you named it properly.

 ## Installation